Recommendations: 0 / Metacritic: 0

 This video game recreation is imperfect to the actual experience, but I tried my best to recreate it.
 I really tried.
 In the game you begin by exploring that house and finding the crack I dropped my coin into.
 You walk around, and you can run.
 You can also interact with things.
 That's basically the controls, they're very simple.
 What isn't as simple is how to progress.
 I figured it out alone, so it shouldn't be impossible, but it did take me a few weeks, so there is no shame is asking and working it out with others.
 I condensed the experience I admit, but I think that's for the best.

-Everything in the game from the models and textures to the music and sounds were done by me, so there are no credits.
+Some of the crude models and such were done by me and the soundtrack is 90% my work, the rest of it is public domain stuff.
 The game was made in the SMILE Game Builder Engine, if you're curious.
 There is no dialogue in the game, so anyone from anywhere could play it.
 I hope my shared experience is enjoyable, and that you may find the hidden depths of the crack just as I did.

 If I had to give a list of features, which I guess I should, they would be as follows:

 - Crude 3D art calling back to simpler times and polygons

 - Based on a true story, though I can't say it entirely captured what happened.

 - A no dialogue narrative that can be played in any language.